The owners’ extended arm

 - Appoint the CEO and develop instructions and guidance for the work of the CEO, which will govern the division of responsibility between the CEO and the Board of Directors.

 Another important role which the Board of Directors has in many jurisdictions is to see to it that taxes and fees are paid on time.
 The Board of Directors must also see to it that the annual financial statements are prepared and are provided in a timely fashion to the relevant governmental authorities.

 Having the right Board of Directors is utterly decisive for the development of the business.
-The Board should be composed of persons with different experience, competence and personality who are suited to the situation and phase in which the company finds itself.
+The Board should be composed of persons with different experience, competence, and personality who are suited to the situation and phase in which the company finds itself.
 It is the combined strengths of the Board of Directors which is decisive for successful Board work.
-The atmosphere in the board must be open and respectful and allow all questions to be asked!
+The atmosphere on the board must be open and respectful and allow all questions to be asked!